json420/degu/doc/degu.client.rst

 >>> conn.request('GET', '/')
 Response(status=200, reason='OK', headers={'x-msg': 'hello, world'}, body=None)

-Multiple requests can be made using the same connection:
+As per HTTP/1.1, multiple requests can be made using the same connection:

 >>> conn.request('PUT', '/foo/bar')
 Response(status=200, reason='OK', headers={'x-msg': 'hello, world'}, body=None)

-In some circumstances you might want to explicitly close a connection using :meth:`Connection.close()`, although this will likewise be done automatically when the connection instance is garbage collected:
+If you're truly done using it, it's a good idea to explicitly close a connection by calling :meth:`Connection.close()`, although this will likewise be done automatically when the connection instance is garbage collected:

 >>> conn.close()